maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 unsafe impl Sync for GcHeader {}
 ```

-Now we have to figure out how to allow for interior mutability.
-Well, we want this type to behave like
-a `RwLock<T>`, so how are those implemented?
+This sets up our `Gc<T>` type to have thread-safe interior mutability.
+We must now implement it.

 ### Semaphores

 A Semaphore is a way to control access to a resource.
-Essentially, it is an array off N slots that each process
+Essentially, it is an array of N slots that each process
 is allowed to claim ownership of.
 If all N slots are claimed, then processes must queue up and wait for
 the processes with ownership to relinquish them.

 ```
-Acquire(Semaphore) -> Option<Permit>
+Acquire(Semaphore&lt;N&gt;) -> Option&lt;Permit&gt;
 Release(Permit)
 ```
 (both of these operations are atomic)